THE NEXT KARATE KID (Theatrical Release USA 1994)

 Ben Meyers’ rating: 3.7|5.0 Starsììì

-The Next Karate Kid—teen flick—works on about the same entertainment level as the previous Karate Kid movies.
-It is a good story choice to change the karate kid to a female lead and casting Hilary Swank is a surprisingly good choice.
-Hilary Swank and Pat Morita seem to work well together.
-The switch in gender roles lends an entirely different and welcome flavor to this film.
+The Next Karate Kid—teen flick—works on a similar theme as the previous Karate Kid movies except it changes the karate kid to a female lead.
+Hilary Swank seems a poor choice in casting.
+The switch in gender roles lends an entirely different flavor to this film, which may not work well here.
 The script, overall, is good and the story flows well.

 Film Poster Courtesy of Wikipedia